Ismail Sabri cabinet: History

 On 1 March 2020, Parti Pribumi Bersatu Malaysia (BERSATU) withdrew from the Pakatan Harapan (PH) alliance, sparking a political crisis that resulted in Muhyiddin Yassin, the party's president, becoming the country's eighth prime minister.
 The continued COVID-19 pandemic was the principal concern of Muhyiddin's newly formed cabinet.
 The World Health Organization (WHO) has commended his government for successfully managing the outbreak's initial wave.
 However, in 2021, the government came under fire from the public for what was allegedly poor management of the outbreak's second and third waves.

 Pertubuhan Kebangsaan Melayu Bersatu (UMNO), which had the most seats in the cabinet but did not lead the government, and BERSATU then engaged in internal conflict.
 On 8 July 2021, and again on 3 August, UMNO first declared that it would no longer support Muhyiddin's cabinet and government.
 Muhyiddin resigned as prime minister on 16 August after losing his majority.

-On 20 August, King Al-Sultan Abdullah appointed Ismail Sabri Yaakob, the deputy prime minister in Muhyiddin's cabinet and vice president of UMNO, as the country's ninth prime minister.
+On 20 August, Yang di-Pertuan Agong Al-Sultan Abdullah appointed Ismail Sabri Yaakob, the deputy prime minister in Muhyiddin's cabinet and vice president of UMNO, as the country's ninth prime minister.
 After the King was satisfied that Ismail Sabri had won the confidence of the majority in Dewan Rakyat—114 of the 220 MPs had personally come to meet the King to express their support for Ismail Sabri—the appointment was made in accordance with Articles 40(2)(a) and 43(2)(a) of the Federal Constitution.
 Ismail Sabri was formally sworn in before the King at Istana Negara the next evening.